clevyr/laravel-twilio-channel/README.md

     }
 ```

+By default, `TwilioChannel` will use your notifiable's `phone_number` field
+to send an SMS message, which must be in a format such as `8884445555`.

 ### Overriding the Notifiable Phone Number Field

-By default, `TwilioChannel` will use your notifiable's `phone_number` field
-to send an SMS message.
-To override this and use a different field, set the
+To override the `phone_number` and use a different field, set the
 `twilioPhoneNumberField` instance variable in your notifiable class:

 ```php